LCC-CIT/CS233JS-CourseMaterials/Labs/Lab03-Classes/Lab03_Instructions_Classes.md

 ## Part 2: A Dice Game with Classes

-Your instructor has provided you with a web app version of the dice game "Ship, Captian, Crew".
+Your instructor has provided you with a web app version of the dice game "Ship, Captain, Crew".
 The [source code can be downloaded here](https://download-directory.github.io/?url=https://github.com/LCC-CIT/CS233JS-CourseMaterials/tree/main/Labs/Lab03-Classes/ShipCaptainCrew).
 Use this code as an example to make a similar dice game.
 You should be able to re-use 90% of the code from the example.
 The dice game you make depends on the lab assignment version you are doing.

 Note: You don't need to make your properties private or use getters and setters.